62° F

 Donate

-NOTE: Due to ongoing presidential orders and federal policy changes impacting. park staffing, the National Park Service has been delayed in announcing many visitor services for the summer of 2025.
-We’ll be updating the blog with as more information develops.
+NOTE: Due to ongoing presidential orders and federal policy changes impacting park staffing, the National Park Service has been delayed in announcing many visitor services for the summer of 2025.
+We’ll be updating the blog with Yosemite park updates as more information develops.

-Regardless of how visitor services such as the reservation system and campground reservations are impacted this season, the National Park Service (NPS) will be understaffed in Yosemite National Park.
+Cuts to the federal workforce are severely impacted staffing in national parks — and Yosemite is no exception.
+The National Park Service (NPS) will likely be understaffed in Yosemite National Park this summer.
 Last year, the NPS was already operating at a 30% staffing deficit — meaning any other cuts and restrictions to their staffing and funding will deepen that deficit.

-It’s always good to be prepared when coming to Yosemite with a plan and a few backups in mind, especially when you want to hike popular trails.
-As Yosemite National Park’s primary philanthropic partner, it’s our mission at Yosemite Conservancy to support the park’s people, wildlife, and habitat.
+It’s always good to be prepared when coming to Yosemite with a plan and a few backups in mind, especially when you want to visit popular trails and lookouts.
+As Yosemite National Park’s primary philanthropic partner, it is our mission at Yosemite Conservancy to support the park’s people, wildlife, and habitat.

 Keep the tips below in mind when planning your summer trips to Yosemite to ensure you are up to date with reservation information and the tools to protect the park during your visit.